UK Parliament honors lawmaker slain at constituents' meeting

 The prime minister told lawmakers that “this House has lost a steadfast servant.”

-“Sir David was taken from us in a contemptible act of violence, striking at the core of what it is to be a Member of this House and violating the sanctity both of the church in which he was killed and the constituency surgery that is so essential to our representative democracy,” he said, referring to the open meetings British lawmakers hold with those they represent.
+“Sir David was taken from us in a contemptible act of violence, striking at the core of what it is to be a member of this House and violating the sanctity both of the church in which he was killed and the constituency surgery that is so essential to our representative democracy,” Johnson said, referring to the open meetings British lawmakers hold with those they represent.

-Amess, who was 69, was a social conservative who opposed abortion, campaigned for animal rights and strongly supported Britain’s exit from the European Union.
+Amess, 69, was a social conservative who opposed abortion, campaigned for animal rights and strongly supported Britain’s exit from the European Union.

 Labour Party leader Keir Starmer, who often differed with Amess politically, said the late lawmaker held his beliefs “passionately but gently,” and his life was a reminder that “civility matters.”

-After the tributes lawmakers crossed the street from Parliament to the medieval St. Margaret’s Church, for a service in Amess’ memory that included prayers for those who “feel vulnerable in public service.”
+After the tributes, lawmakers crossed the street from Parliament to the medieval St. Margaret’s Church, for a memorial service that included prayers for those who “feel vulnerable in public service.”

+Archbishop of Canterbury Justin Welby said that, despite the horror of Amess’ death, “the light lit by public service must never be put out.”

+“In the face of mindless injustice, we determine to shine it all the more brightly,” said Welby, the leader of the Church of England.

-The government has ordered a review of lawmakers’ security following the attack on Friday in Leigh-on-Sea, a town in Amess’ Southend West constituency about 40 miles (60 kilometers) east of London.
-British politicians are protected by armed police when they are in Parliament but generally are not given such protection when they meet with constituents in the districts they represent.
+The government has ordered a review of lawmakers’ security following the attack on Friday in Leigh-on-Sea, a town in Amess’ Southend West constituency 40 miles (60 kilometers) east of London.
+British politicians are protected by armed police when they are in Parliament but generally are not given such protection in their home districts.

-That is despite the fact that many politicians say the amount of abuse they receive, both online and in person, has soared in recent years.
+That is despite the fact that many politicians say the amount of abuse they receive, both online and in person, has soared.
 Police in Wales said Monday they had arrested a 76-year-old man on suspicion of sending a death threat to Labour lawmaker Chris Bryant, the latest in a string of threats to politicians.

 Bryant said the tenor of politics was “more sour now than I’ve known it in 20 years.”

-While many politicians fear for their safety, most also resist putting more barriers between themselves and the public in a country with a tradition of particular openness where lawmakers regularly hold “surgeries” to hear their constituents’ complaints and suggestions.
+While many politicians fear for their safety, most also resist putting more barriers between themselves and the public in a country where lawmakers regularly hold “surgeries” to hear their constituents’ complaints and suggestions.

-Johnson said politicians would “never allow those who commit acts of evil to triumph over the democracy and the Parliament that Sir David Amess loved so much.”

 The killing has also renewed debate about the threat from people radicalized by Islamic extremist or far-right ideology.